Shad0wSeven/Quietfox-Proton/README.md

 3. Use the UserChrome from Releases rather than creating a new one.
 4. Modify and Hack away!

-## Tested on Firefox 89 Release and Nightly on macOS, if you find issues on Windows or Linux please open an issue in GitHub!
+## Tested on Firefox 89-95 Release and Developer on macOS, if you find issues on Windows or Linux please open an issue in GitHub!

 Made with ❤️